evylang/evy/docs/spec.md

 The backslash character `\` can be used to represent special characters in strings.
 For example, the `\t` escape sequence represents a tab character, and the `\n` escape sequence represents a newline character.
 Quotes in string literals must also be escaped with backslashes.
+To print a backslash character, use `\\`.

 For example the following code